oguzcolak/hello-world/README.md

 This repository contains my progress on my Big Data Analytics journey.

 I'm at the very beginning of the road and I have a lot to go.
-For the time being, I will be developing this repository of my lecture notes and assignments day by day, by adding my personal projects and analysis.
+For the time being, I will be developing this repository day by day, by adding my personal projects, analysis and/or links to separate repositories for comprehensive personal projects.

 ## Contact Information